-- name attribute.
-All address-policies must have a unique name in the server. - include the address-match pattern to whitelist addresses, multiple of these can be set.
-If none are set all addresses are matched. - exclude the address-match pattern to blacklist addresses, multiple of these can be set. - max-hops.
+attribute.
+All address-policies must have a unique name in the server.

+the address-match pattern to whitelist addresses, multiple of these can be set.
+If none are set all addresses are matched.

+the address-match pattern to blacklist addresses, multiple of these can be set.

+max-hops

 The number of hops that a message can have made for it to be federated, see Topology Patterns above for more details.

-- auto-delete .
+auto-delete

 For address federation, the downstream dynamically creates a durable queue on the upstream address.
 This is used to mark if the upstream queue should be deleted once downstream disconnects, and the delay and message count params have been met.
-This is useful if you want to automate the clean up, though you may wish to disable this if you want messages to queued for the downstream when disconnect no matter what. - auto-delete-delay.
-The amount of time in milliseconds after the downstream broker has disconnected before the upstream queue can be eligable for auto-delete. - auto-delete-message-count .
-The amount number messages in the upstream queue that the message count must be equal or below before the downstream broker has disconnected before the upstream queue can be eligable for auto-delete . - transformer-ref .
-The ref name for a transformer (see transformer config) that you may wish to configure to transform the message on federation transfer. - enable-divert-bindings.
+This is useful if you want to automate the clean up, though you may wish to disable this if you want messages to queued for the downstream when disconnect no matter what.

+auto-delete-delay

+The amount of time in milliseconds after the downstream broker has disconnected before the upstream queue can be eligable for auto-delete.

+auto-delete-message-count

+The amount number messages in the upstream queue that the message count must be equal or below before the downstream broker has disconnected before the upstream queue can be eligable for auto-delete.

+transformer-ref

+The ref name for a transformer (see transformer config) that you may wish to configure to transform the message on federation transfer.

+enable-divert-bindings

 Setting to true will enable divert bindings to be listened for demand.
 If there is a divert binding with an address that matches the included addresses for the stream, any queue bindings that match the forward address of the divert will create demand.
+Default is false.

-Default is false note address-policy 's and queue-policy 's are able to be defined in the same federation, and be linked to the same upstream.
+address-policy and queue-policy elements can be defined in the same federation and be linked to the same upstream.